 Do you do it only when inspiration strikes or do you have a schedule and stick to it?

-While there is definitely no right and wrong options, I do recommend creating your own posting schedule and following it even as an experiment.
+While there are definitely no right and wrong options, we do recommend creating your own posting schedule and following it even as an experiment.
 For some of us, this might seem an unnecessary thing to do, especially if you view blogging as a creative hobby.
 However, this could benefit your blog as well as your life in so many ways.